Qoo10 vendors, customers accept they will likely not get money back

 But there remains an avenue for them to try to get some money back.

-Mr Sean Chen, senior associate at Dentons Rodyk’s litigation and dispute resolution practice, said they can submit a document known as “proof of debt” to Qoo10’s liquidators, AAG Corporate Advisory, through the Ministry of Law’s website.
+Mr Sean Chen, senior associate at Dentons Rodyk’s litigation and dispute resolution practice, said they can submit a document known as “proof of debt” to Qoo10’s liquidators, AAG Corporate Advisory.
+The document can be downloaded from the Ministry of Law’s website.

 This document requires details such as the amount and description of the total debt that is apparently owed, as well as supporting documents, including invoices, receipts, contracts or messages.